Book cover

 }

-Finally, consider the following output generated by the Pitest tool when run on the program with the previously presented class and test:
+Now, consider the following output generated by the Pitest tool when run on the program with the previously presented class and test:

 Negated conditional -> KILLED